asmaloney/gactar/README.md

 ```
 ./gactar -f ccm -f vanilla examples/count.amod
 gactar version v0.4.0
-ccm: Using Python 3.9.12 from /path/to/gactar/env/bin/python3
+ccm: Using Python 3.9.13 from /path/to/gactar/env/bin/python3
 	- Generating code for examples/count.amod
-	- written to ./ccm_count.py
+	- written to gactar-temp/ccm_count.py
 vanilla: Using SBCL 1.2.11 from /path/to/gactar/env/bin/sbcl
 	- Generating code for examples/count.amod
-	- written to ./vanilla_count.lisp
+	- written to gactar-temp/vanilla_count.lisp
 ```

-You can write the files to a different location using `--output` or `-o`:
+You can write the files to a different location using `--temp`:

 ```
-./gactar -f ccm -o intermediate examples/count.amod
+./gactar -f ccm -temp intermediate examples/count.amod
 gactar version v0.4.0
-ccm: Using Python 3.9.12 from /path/to/gactar/env/bin/python3
+ccm: Using Python 3.9.13 from /path/to/gactar/env/bin/python3
 	- Generating code for examples/count.amod
 	- written to intermediate/ccm_count.py
 ```